Scaling Horizontally vs. Vertically in the Cloud

 What Is Horizontal Scaling?

-Horizontal scaling is a lot like how it sounds.
-It's increasing the capability of your system by adding to your network.
+Horizontal scaling, on the other hand, is a lot like how it sounds.
+It's an approach centered around increasing the elasticity and scalability of compute infrastructure by adding servers to your network.
 Horizontal scaling is also sometimes referred to as "horizontal scalability" or "scaling out."

 When it comes to technical challenges, there's no single right way to do things.
 Every business has its own set of factors that influence the chosen solution to a problem.

 Still, there are common technical problems that all companies face, and some approaches to cloud-based computing will be more effective in dealing with these common problems than others.